MoDNS/MoDNS/docs/assignments/technical_report/3_hardware_software.md

  - Validators: Can drop a DNS response
  - Inspectors: Sees the DNS response
 These plugins will form the foundation of the DNS server and allow administrators and hobbyists to develop their own plugins for their DNS server.

+Plugins are created by the user in any compiled language that can expose C functions.
+Prime examples of these languages would be C/C++ itself, Go, and Rust which the backend is built with.
+These plugins can access functions within the MoDNS sdk that allows users to directly interact with the framework and manipulate the DNS requests as they see fit.

 ### API